jaredthejellyfish/lcoin/README.md

 <!-- [![Home Screen Shot][home-screenshot]](https://lcoin.es/) -->

-After a very miserable trial run of a physical currency a for the Learnlife marketplace I identified the need to use a more scalable alternative.
+After a very miserable trial run of a physical currency for the Learnlife marketplace I identified the need to use a more scalable alternative.
 That is why I came up with LearnCoin (LCoin), a scalable centralized currency system written in Python 3, HTML, and JavaScript.

 The current system supports: